Medically reviewed by Drugs.com. Last updated on Jun 22, 2021.

 A surgeon specializing in ear, nose and throat disorders performs the surgery for placing ear tubes.

 The surgeon usually performs the procedure during general anesthesia, so your child isn't aware of anything during the procedure.
-The anesthetic medication may be inhaled through a mask, injected into a vein or both, and is administered by a doctor who practices anesthesia (anesthesiologist).

 During the procedure